8 Creative and Innovative Summer Fundraising Ideas

 - On-site scavenger hunt team registration

-Bonus: You can increase your fundraiser earnings by using RaiseRight to purchase event supplies.
+Bonus: You can stretch your budget (and your earnings) by using RaiseRight to purchase event supplies.

 5. Invisible event

-Here’s how: Mail (or email) an invitation that breaks down the cost of attending a splashy fundraiser, such as a banquet or gala.
-For example:
+Here's how: Send an invitation that breaks down the cost of attending a splashy fundraiser event; for example:

 - Black-tie outfit: $100